-Pre-Requisites: SETP 1113 Engineering Mechanics (pass with at least D+)
+Pre-Requisites: SETP 1113 Engineering Mechanics

 The course covers both the theory and application of the fundamental principles of mechanics of materials.
 Emphasis is placed on the importance of satisfying equilibrium, compatibility of deformation, and material behavior requirement.
 Topics being covered include stress and strain under axial loading, torsion, bending, combined loadings, stress transformation, design of beams and shafts, and deflection of beams and shafts.